FAQs

 General

-At The Word Hub, we describe ourselves as a specialist, rather than generalist, language provider.
-For over 15 years, we have been translating primarily technical content and associated marketing, often originating from engineering-based manufacturers, into a wide variety of languages.
+• At The Word Hub, we describe ourselves as a specialist language provider.
+For over 17 years, we have been translating primarily technical content and associated marketing into a wide variety of languages.

-However, given enough time to contact a translator who is sufficiently skilled in the language pair and content type, we can translate anything.
+However, if given enough time to contact a translator skilled in the language pair and content type, we can translate anything.

 • Choosing a translation company can be a challenge.
 An internet search will instantly present you with thousands of companies.